plgd-dev/doc/content/en/docs/tutorials/disaster-recovery-replica-set.md

 ### MicroK8s Prerequisites

-The following addons are expected to be enabled on both clusters, with **Kubernetes v1.24+** installed.
+The following addons should be enabled on both clusters, with **Kubernetes v1.24+** installed:

 ```yaml
 addons: